GLBRC/RiboSeqPipeline/README.md

     MyProject/ -> fastq/*R1.fastq

+    Paths in files which you will have to change:
-    Paths to conda env will need to be adjusted in the RiboSeqPipeline.py file.
+    1) conda env in RiboSeqPipeline.py file.

+    2) reference genome sizes and reference bed in CountRiboStarts.py.

+    3) GFF file path in CreateGeneBed.py

 ## Running the Pipeline

     RiboSeqPipeline.py -f fastqFiles.txt

 ## Results
     The following directories will be created: